kubermatic/machine-controller/docs/howto-provider.md

 Validate(spec v1alpha1.MachineSpec) error
 ```

 `Validate` validates the given machine's specification.
-In case of any error a "terminal" error should be set.
+In case of any error a _terminal error_ should be set.
 See `v1alpha1.MachineStatus` for more info.

 ```go
 Get(machine *v1alpha1.Machine) (instance.Instance, error)
 ```

 `Get` gets a node that is associated with the given machine.
-Note that this method can return a so called "terminal" error, which indicates that a manual interaction is required to recover from this state.
-See `v1alpha1.MachineStatus` for more info and `errors.TerminalError type.
+Note that this method can return a so called _terminal error_, which indicates that a manual interaction is required to recover from this state.
+See `v1alpha1.MachineStatus` for more info and `errors.TerminalError` type.

 In case the instance cannot be found, the returned error has to be `github.com/kubermatic/machine-controller/pkg/cloudprovider/errors.ErrInstanceNotFound` for proper evaluation by the machine controller.